ENIG Rohs VS OSP VS HASL Comparison Table: Which Works Best?

 During the Immersion Gold (IG) step, the gold adheres to the nickel-plated areas through a molecular exchange, which will protect the nickel until the soldering process.

-The gold thickness needs to meet very precise tolerances to ensure that the nickel maintains its solderability.
+The gold thickness needs to meet exact tolerances to ensure that the nickel maintains its solderability.

 ENIG PCB Finish Advantages